 "Then I'd need something for everyday - at the moment I have a Mercedes A-Class, and I've had a GLE too so maybe a little A45 AMG?
 Though I'd have to watch my speed in that one!"

-Fast-forwarding to 2016, it's clear to see that Mercedes-Benz are still breaking records.
-With a third more power than the Formula 1 - based 300SL, the A45 AMG is the most powerful production hatchback ever built!
+With a third more power than the Formula 1-based 300SL, the A45 AMG was the most powerful production hatchback ever built when it was launched.

-Based on the Mercedes-Benz A-Class hatchback, the A45 features a 2.0 litre turbocharged engine, and four-wheel-drive to keep its considerable power on the road.
-AMG have been tinkering with Mercedes-Benz models since 1965, and are determined to make every car feel at home on the racetrack.
+Based on the Mercedes-Benz A-Class hatchback, the A45 features a 2.0-litre turbocharged engine, and four-wheel-drive to keep its considerable power on the road.

 "Combines space, practicality and still looks great."

 Most concept cars push the limits of design to the extreme - forgoing practicality and even safety to deliver outstanding and often inspirational designs.
 Then, when the actual road car is released a year later, it can look pretty tame by comparison.
-The same can't be said of the Range Rover Evoque, which could have easily just rolled in from this year's Geneva Motor Show.
+That cannot be said of the Range Rover Evoque, which could have easily just rolled in from the Geneva Motor Show.

-And it's not just looks either.
+And it's not just looks where the Evoque excels either.
 Under the skin the Evoque is one-hundred percent Land Rover, featuring the fabled Terrain Response system which can adapt the car to meet the needs of any terrain.

 This is a dream garage selection which blends true go-anywhere ability with a design which would feel at home on Savile Row.
 Good choice!